Updated: August, 2022

 "People think that if something feels easy to do, the mechanisms behind it must be simple." -Cosmides

-A case in point is Sophia, a middle school girl in one of my social thinking groups.
-One day Sophia said to me, "How do all those kids at school magically pop into a group when the bell rings?"
-We were so intent on conversation we overlooked teaching an important aspect of communication: getting access to the group.
-We stopped our lesson, shoved the therapy table into the corner and started investigating the synergistic dance of mind, body, eyes and language we call communication.
+Many years ago, a middle school client of mine asked, "How do all those kids at school magically pop into a group when the bell rings?"
+I was so intent on teaching her conversational strategies that I overlooked teaching an important aspect of communication: getting into a group.
+I stopped the group lesson, shoved the therapy table into the corner and, as a group, we started exploring the synergistic dance of mind, body, eyes, and language.

-The Four Steps of Communication are briefly reviewed below, and while they may be broken down into individual steps, they form a synergistic whole; all factors are to be considered at all times.
+We briefly review the 4 Steps of Face-to-Face Communication below.
+While these steps are broken down into individual steps, remember they form a synergistic whole.
 Interestingly, these four steps do unfold in this linear sequence, however, in milliseconds of time and often without conscious thought about them.

-You can also check out another important teaching concept in our article: Social Behavior Starts with Social Thought: The Four Steps of Perspective Taking.
+You can also check out another important teaching concept in our article: Social Perspective Taking & The 5 Steps of Being with Others.